Test Strip Subscription Guide

 - The pricing in this program cannot be combined with health insurance coverage or government healthcare program, however, it is usually FSA eligible and the costs of this subscription service may be less than out-of-pocket insurance costs.

 50-strip subscriptions cost $30 per month and 100-strip subscriptions cost $50 per month.
-The packages can be shipped every 1, 2, 3, or 6 months, depending on your preference, and subscribers are billed monthly.
+The packages can be shipped every one, two, three, or six months, depending on your preference, and subscribers are billed monthly.

 - First-time Accu-Chek users are offered a free meter and can choose from two options: Accu-Chek Aviva Plus and Accu-Chek Guide.